AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Subsequent hands have corrupted the faith of Nestorius and Theodore.
-For example, the \"Jewel,\" written by Mar Abd Yeshua, AD 1298, says that the wicked \"shall remain on the earth\" after the resurrection of the righteous, and \"shall be consumed with the fire of remorse \* \* \* this is the true Hell whose fire is not quenched and whose worm dieth not.\" But the earlier faith did not contain these ideas.
-The litany in the Khudra, for Easter eve, has these words: \"O Thou Living One who descendedst to the abode of the dead and preachedst a good hope to the souls which were detained in Sheol, we pray Thee, O Lord, to have mercy upon us.\" \"Blessed is the king who has descended into Sheol and has raised us up, and who, by his resurrection, has given the promise of regeneration to the human race.\"
+For example, the \"Jewel,\" written by Mar Abd Yeshua, AD 1298, says that the wicked \"shall remain on the earth\" after the resurrection of the righteous, and \"shall be consumed with the fire of remorse...this is the true Hell whose fire is not quenched and whose worm dieth not.\" But the earlier faith did not contain these ideas.
+The litany in the Khudra, for Easter eve, has these words: \"O Thou Living One who descendedst to the abode of the dead and preachedst a good hope to the souls which were detained in Sheol, we pray Thee, O Lord, to have mercy upon us.\"
+\"Blessed is the king who has descended into Sheol and has raised us up, and who, by his resurrection, has given the promise of regeneration to the human race.\"

 After giving numerous testimonials to the educational, missionary and Christian zeal of the Nestorians and other followers of Theodore,